US military bases in Okinawa hit by Covid-19 as outbreak worsens - KESQ

 US military bases in Okinawa hit by Covid-19 as outbreak worsens

-United States military personnel on the Japanese island of Okinawa are on virtual lockdown after multiple cases of coronavirus have emerged on several US Marine Corps bases there.
+United States military personnel on the Japanese island of Okinawa are on virtual lockdown after almost 100 cases of coronavirus have emerged on several US Marine Corps bases there.

 The lockdown order, which was issued Saturday morning, bans almost all off-base movement by the tens of thousands of US military personnel on the bases unless approved by an officer with the rank of lieutenant colonel or above.